RITIK100/practical.md/practical.md

     4
     6

-# PRACTICAL 6.
-Write a C Program to print ODD numbers from 1 to N using do while loop.
+# 6. Write a C Program to print ODD numbers from 1 to N using do while loop.

     #include<stdio.h>
     int main()